jundalisay/sp/content/en/social/economics/principles/part-1/chapter-05.md

 Intermodal Transport uses 2 or more modes of transport, but each leg of the journey is covered by a separate contract with a separate carrier.
 This has Multiple Contracts, Multiple Operators.

-1.6 Penalties and Operational Charges (RENUMBERED)

-When a shipment encounters delays, specific fees are levied to compensate carriers or facility owners for the use of their equipment or space beyond the agreed free time.

-Term

-Definition

-Impact on Supply Chain

-Demurrage

-A charge payable to the shipping line (ocean carrier) for delaying their container past the "free time" while it is still inside the port terminal.

-Delays cargo pickup from the port, increasing import costs.

-Detention

-A charge payable to the shipping line for delaying the container past the "free time" while it is outside the port terminal (e.g., at the consignee’s warehouse for loading/unloading).

-Extends the time the container is out of circulation, impacting carrier fleet capacity.

-Storage

-A charge imposed by the port authority (terminal operator) for using their space to store a container past the "free time."

-Increases terminal operating costs and congestion.